alexculea/Preboot-Oxide/doc/configuring.md

               RequestedIpAddress
               ServerIdentifier

+        - Example:

+            ```YAML
+            match:
+            - select:
+                ClassIdentifier: PXEClient:Arch:00007:UNDI:003000
+                ClientMacAddress: 08:00:27:be:d8:91
+                HardwareType: eth
+                ...etc
+              conf:
+                boot_file: debian-installer/amd64/bootnetx64.efi
+            ```

     - `regex`: `true` or `false`.
-When `true`, the value matched will be interpreted as a regular expression.
+When `true`, the value of the `select` field will be interpreted as a regular expression.
 The engine used can be tested with https://regex101.com/ (select Rust from the Flavor on the left).
     - `conf`: The resulting config when the client matched the `select`.
 Subfields:

       - `boot_file`: Same as above.
 If not specified, the `boot_file` in the `default` section will be used